NuTufts/parser-g4-coh-ar-750/README.md

   KEY: TTree	EDepSimEvents;1	Energy Deposition for Simulated Events
 ```

-The CENNS Event Tree contains one branch storing the class CENNSEvent.
-The header can be found in
+The CENNS Event Tree contains two branches.
+The first branch stores and instance of the class CENNSEvent.
+The header can be found in `cenns/io/CENNSEvent.hh`.

-    `cenns/io/CENNSEvent.hh`.

 The `CENNSEvent` class stores generator info for single particle generators for now.
-TODO: expand this to be more general about the generated events.
+(TODO: expand this to be more general about the generated events.)
-The `CENNSEvent` class also stores the output of the DAQ model in the class member container
+The `CENNSEvent` class might also store the detected photons for each PMT (this can be toggled on and off by the sim's macro).

-    `std::vector<CENNSChannel> fvChannel;`
+This information is in the  `std::vector<CENNSChannel> CENNSEvent::fvChannel` class member.

+The second branch stores a vector of `cenns::io::CENNSDAQ` objects: `vector<cenns::io::CENNSDAQ>`.
+There is a DAQ class for each daq workflow defined.
+Typically this is just for the PMT waveforms inside the LAr volume.
+In the future, this might include a simulation of the veto panels.

+For the `EDepSimEvents` TTree, there is only a single branch.
-The `EDepSimEvents` TTree also is a single-branch tree storing the `TG4Event` class.
-The header for this class can be found at
+The branch holds an instance of the `TG4Event` class.
+The header for this class can be found at `cenns/io/TG4Event.h`.

-   `cenns/io/TG4Event.h`

-This class keeps three member containers:
+The `TG4Event` class keeps three member containers:

    1. `TG4PrimaryVertexContainer Primaries`: stores info about the primary particles
    2. `TG4TrajectoryContainer Trajectories`: stores particle trajectories